Skip to main content

 Our Tool Call Guard detects Git MCP exploitation patterns, including:

-• Malicious instructions embedded in README files and issue descriptions
+• Risky instructions embedded in README files and issue descriptions

 • git_init calls targeting system paths (/etc/, /var/, ~/.ssh/)